groovybits/rscap/README.md

 - (WIP) General network analyzer view of network around the streams we know/care about.
 - Improve NAL parsing and various aspects of MpegTS and VANC ancillary data from SMPTE2110.
 - Use [OpenCV img_hash fingerprinting](https://docs.opencv.org/3.4/d4/d93/group__img__hash.html#ga5eeee1e27bc45caffe3b529ab42568e3) to perceptually align and compare video streams frames.
-- OpenAI Whisper speech to text for caption verfication and insertion. <https://github.com/openai/whisper>
+- OpenAI Whisper speech to text for caption verification and insertion. <https://github.com/openai/whisper>
 - Problem discovery and reporting via LLM/VectorDB analysis detection of anomalies in data.
-- Fine tune LLM model for finding stream issues beyond basic commonly used ones.
+- Fine-tune LLM model for finding stream issues beyond basic commonly used ones.
 - Segmentation of captured MpegTS, VOD file writer by various specs.
 - Compression for proxy capture.
 Encode bitrate ladders realtime in parallel?
 - SMPTE2110 data stream and audio stream support (need to have more than one pcap ip/port and distinguish them apart).
-- Meme like overlay of current frame and stream metrics on the thumbnail images with precise timing and frame information like a scope. (phone/pad usage)
+- Meme-like overlay of current frame and stream metrics on the thumbnail images with precise timing and frame information like a scope. (phone/pad usage)

 ### Chris Kennedy (C) 2024 MIT License